The CAI's Complaints Procedure forms part of the Consumer Promise. The procedure states:

 These infer that no contract is being entered into here, but merely an idea is being presented on how much the cost is likely to be.

 Quotations on the other hand are much more commercially based decisions and usually a statement that names the current market price.
 This could even be a simple verbal agreement and would be accepted as a final commitment should it be legally tested.

-If you have a complaint against a CAI Member please send the full details, in writing to the address below, please note that all complaints will be fully investigated providing they are received in writing, we will not discuss, record or offer advice on complaints over the telephone, all complaints must be received in writing.
+If you have a complaint against a CAI Member please complete the CAI Complaint Form and send to the address below.
+Please note that all complaints will be fully investigated providing they are received in writing, we will not discuss, record or offer advice on complaints over the telephone, all complaints must be received in writing.
 The CAI does not have the resources to respond to complaints made via email:

 The Complaints Chairman

 Confederation of Aerial Industries Limited